Wyzebb/PlayerViewDistanceController/README.md

     <a style="padding-right: 0.5rem" href="https://discord.gg/akbd8EPSgr"><img alt="discord-plural" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy-minimal/social/discord-plural_vector.svg" /></a>
 </p>

 **Player View Distance Controller (PVDC)** is a lightweight yet powerful Paper plugin that gives full control over view distance.
 It boosts performance and offers extensive customisation, including permissions, automatic performance modes, AFK handling, and more.
-With support for LuckPerms, GeyserMC, and PlaceholderAPI, it integrates smoothly into any server.
+With support for LuckPerms, GeyserMC and PlaceholderAPI, it integrates smoothly into any server.

 **[Visit the docs for information on how to use this plugin](https://docs.wyzebb.dev/docs/pvdc/intro)**.